Location One Frequently Asked Questions

 What is Location One?

 We are a not-for-profit art center devoted to convergence between visual, performing and digital arts in a time of rapidly changing technology.
-We serve as a catalyst for the creation of new ideas and new work through four programs: International Residency Program, Exhibition, Music/Performance, and Open House Wednesday Discussion Series.
-Our goals are new work, new forms of expression, new capabilities in our artists and new awareness in all those we reach.
+We serve as a catalyst.
+Our goals are new ideas, new work, new forms of expression, new capabilities in our artists and new awareness in all those we reach.

 How much does it cost?